ethanbabel/CryptoArbitrage/README.md

 ## Features

 - **Real-time Data Fetching**: Continuously fetches swap quote data for cryptocurrency tokens.
 - **Arbitrage Detection**: Identifies potential arbitrage opportunities by representing the token universe as a log transformed raph, then using Bellman Ford to detect negative weight cycles.
-Such cycles are then arbitrage opportunities
+Such cycles are then arbitrage opportunities.

 ## Future Additions